-Christopher Moore and Helen Sinclair have agreed to offer themselves for re-election annually as both of these Directors have served on the Board for more than nine years and Helen Sinclair is considered to be a non-independent Director as explained on page 34.
-Andrew Robson has also agreed to offer himself for re-election annually.
+Christopher Moore and Helen Sinclair have agreed to offer themselves for re-election annually as both of these Directors have served on the Board for more than nine years and Helen Sinclair is considered to be a non-independent Director as explained on page 30.
+Andrew Robson will not offer himself for re-election and will retire from the Board following the conclusion of the AGM in May 2019.